shayanhabibi/amphetanim/README.md

 Post asserting this fact, an atomic_thread_fence release will be set.

 Receiving the graph on the other end of the loony queue will require an atomic_thread_fence acquire after attaining the head of the graph.
 After this memory should be safe to read.

+## Update

+This is stupid.

+The only good thing I can grab out of the stupid lower primitives is a quick check on whether or not there are any refs contained inside (and therefore whether I care or not to delve further down the tree)